VigneshMuthukrishnan26/WhatsUp_Development/README.md

 # WhatsUp_Development
-This repository for develop the application.
+This repository for developing the application.